 (iii) augmented user interfaces for computers and mobile devices.

-NIMA will also provide the first scientific knowledge base of the cognitive, computational and neural mechanisms underlying human movement augmentation.
-A dedicated work package will investigate safety and establish basic ethical principles for how to responsibly employ movement augmentation for the greater good of human society.
+NIMA provided the first scientific knowledge base of the cognitive, computational and neural mechanisms underlying human movement augmentation.
+A dedicated work package investigated safety and establish basic ethical principles for how to responsibly employ movement augmentation for the greater good of human society.